MonolithProjects/ansible-github_actions_runner/README.md

     - role: monolithprojects.github_actions_runner
 ```

-In this example the Ansible role will uninstall the runner service and unregister it from the GitHub Repository.
+In this example the Ansible role will uninstall the runner service and unregister it from the GitHub repository.

 ```yaml
 ---